bmill42/bmill42.github.io/research/index.md

 title: Research
 ---

+You can download most of my publications at the links below.
+Feel free to write me if you'd like access to anything that isn't readily available, or if you just have thoughts or questions.

 ### Publications

 “Language, Gesture, Style: Adorno’s Theory of Musical Reproduction between Musicology and Art History.”
 In [_Dialektik der Schrift: Zu Adornos Theorie der musikalischen Reproduktion_](https://doi.org/10.30965/9783846766804), Julia Freund, Matteo Nanni, Jakob M. Schermann, and Nikolaus Urbanek, eds.
 Wilhelm Fink-Verlag, Paderborn, 2022 (open access).